Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

 ---

-## Requirements
-Refer to the [requirements.txt](./requirements.txt) file for details on dependencies.

 ## Notes
 - These notebooks are designed for chemical reaction performance prediction tasks and are optimized for datasets with imbalanced classes.
 - For detailed usage, check comments within each notebook or reach out to contributors.